 I am currently a second-year PhD student in the Systems Research Group of the University of Cambridge Computer Laboratory being supervised by Dr Eiko Yoneki.
 I am also a Doctoral Student at The Alan Turing Institute.
 My main research interest is the intersection of Machine Learning and Computer systems design.
-My thesis is on designing computer systems with Bayesian Networks as building blocks, enabling fast and robust auto-tuning with Bayesian Optimization and auto-recovery with counterfactual inference.
+My thesis is on designing computer systems with probabilistic graphical models as building blocks, enabling explainable and robust auto-tuning with Bayesian Optimization and failures recovery using Causal Contextual Bandit.

 I obtained a distinction in the MPhil Advanced Computer Science at the University of Cambridge in 2019.
 I was awarded the Cambridge Trust and the Students of Cambridge awards to fund my MPhil.
 Before then, I graduated with a first from The University of Manchester in a BSc Computer Science with Industrial Experience.
 I have received multiple awards in Manchester for improving the students’ life and employability prospects at the department.

 Previously I worked at Amazon, Google, and Twitter on large scale distributed systems.
 I have been to many hackathons where I try quick ideas or implement interesting papers, you can see some of the projects hosted on my GitHub.

 - Alabed, Sami, and Eiko Yoneki.
 “High-Dimensional Bayesian Optimization with Multi-Task Learning for RocksDB.”
 In Proceedings of the 1st Workshop on Machine Learning and Systems, pp. 111-119.
 2021.
 Proceeding

 - Alabed, Sami.
 “RLCache: Automated Cache Management Using Reinforcement Learning.” arXiv preprint arXiv:1909.13839 (2019).
 Thesis, Source Code